thecloudguy-engineer/thecloudguy-engineer/README.md

 - awesome feeling to know how stuff works
 - need to understand about disk writes and reads, how its written onto HDDs, SSDs etc.

+## Day 9
+- started section 4 encoding and evolution in designing data intensive applications book
+- What's the need for JSON, XML, protobufts, thrift etc
+- did the two sum problem in golang